threefeetdeep/ReinforcementPong/README.md

 # ReinforcementPong
-My introduction to Reinforcememt Learning: a simple pong game with RL agent.
+My introduction to Reinforcement Learning: a simple pong game with RL agent.
 Written in Python3, you wil need the following Python modules:

 * torch
 * pygame

+My agent and model code draws heavily on the excellent YouTube 'Reinforcement Snake' video series by [Python Engineer](https://www.youtube.com/watch?v=PJl4iabBEz0)

 ![alt pong!](https://github.com/threefeetdeep/ReinforcementPong/blob/master/images/pong1.png?raw=true)

 ## The Game

-Player1 has the red paddle, and is on the left side of the Pong 'court' Player2 has the blue paddle, and is on the right side.
+- Player1 has the red paddle, and is on the left side of the Pong 'court'
+- Player2 has the blue paddle, and is on the right side.
-A goal is scored if the ball makes it past a paddle.
+- A goal is scored if the ball makes it past a paddle.
-A game is ended when a total of ten games have been scored. (e.g. final scores 5-5, 2-8, 9-1 etc.)
+- A game is ended when a total of ten games have been scored. (e.g. final scores 5-5, 2-8, 9-1 etc.)

 ## Instructions
 Pong can be run in three ways: